sbarabe/SBK_PROTONPACK_CORE/README.md

 ## Installation

-1) After downloading, copy 'SBK_PROTONPACK_CORE' folder, including the 'src' subfolder, to your Arduino IDE sketches folder.
+1) After downloading, copy 'SBK_PROTONPACK_CORE' folder to your Arduino IDE sketches folder.
-2) If you want, you can use a pre-configure file that fits your needs : just rename the pre-configured SBK_CONFIG_***.txt file to SBK_CONFIG.h.
+2) If you want, you can use a pre-configure file that fits your needs : just rename the pre-configured SBK_CONFIG_***.txt file to ACONFIG.h.
 3) In Arduino IDe, open File->Sketchbook->SBK_PROTONPACK_CORE->SBK_PROTONPACK_CORE.ino, you will see two tabs :
      - SBK_PROTONPACK_CORE.ino
-     - SBK_CONFIG.h
+     - ACONFIG.h
-4) Select the SBK_CONFIG.h tab and check/modify this file to fit your hardware : pins definition, WS2812 LEDs index, audio tracks length, etc.
+4) Select the ACONFIG.h tab and check/modify this file to fit your hardware : pins definition, WS2812 LEDs index, audio tracks length, etc.
 5) Upload to your MCU.

 ### Library